Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Charmonia at the LHC

 To enable a better understanding of how the charm-charmonium kinetics manifests itself under the conditions of heavy-ion reactions, and ultimately in the final charmonium yields, we first discuss the time dependence of their various components in the hot fireballs with the inputs specified in the previous section.
 For now, we employ a schematic (isotropic and isentropic) fireball model where the total entropy is fixed by the finally observed light-hadron abundances at a given centrality while the expansion is simulated by a time-dependent blast-wave description whose parameters are chosen to mimic hydrodynamic evolutions with endpoints (\ie, thermal freezeout) that are in the range of extractions from experimental $\pT$ spectra, cf.~also Ref.~\cite{Wu:2024gil}.
 The resulting temperature evolution is shown in Fig.~\ref{fig:fireball} at mid- and forward rapidities and for different centrality classes.
 Clearly, future studies will have to improve on this framework.

-In a first step, we display in Fig.~\ref{fig:eq_stats} the $\raa$ for the $J/\psi$ equilibrium limit (without any feeddown) obtained from our coupled transport approach assuming fully thermalized charm quarks, and compare that to the results from the statistical model, as a function of time at different centralities (a similar check has also been reported in Ref.~\cite{Zhao:2025bzl}).
+To begin with, we display in Fig.~\ref{fig:eq_stats} the $\raa$ for the $J/\psi$ equilibrium limit (without any feeddown) obtained from our coupled transport approach assuming fully thermalized charm quarks, and compare that to the results from the statistical model, as a function of time at different centralities (a similar comparison has also been reported in Ref.~\cite{Zhao:2025bzl}).
 The two results are in good agreement and consistent with the analytical derivation presented above.
-The $\raa$ values are rather large, close to one or even higher, and two structures are discernible: a drop-off at relatively early times (except for central collisions), which is an effect of the correlation volume, and a late-time increase which is due to the switch in degrees of freedom from partonic to hadronic at $T_{\rm H}=170$\,MeV.
+The $\raa$ values are rather large, close to one or even higher, and two structures are discernible: a drop-off at relatively early times (except for central collisions), which is an effect of the correlation volume, and a late-time increase, which commences at the chemical freezeout temperature, $T_{\rm ch}$ in the hadron resonance gas equation of state (EoS).
+We also note that the use of the lQCD EoS in our current calculations, compared to the quasiparticle approximation adopted in previous work~\cite{Wu:2024gil,Zhao:2007hh}, leads to a significant decrease of the equilibrium limits when the QGP approaches the hadronization temperature of $T_{\rm H}=170$\,MeV from above.
+The reason is the larger entropy density in the quasiparticle EoS, which converts into a smaller temperature at a given fireball time, resulting in larger fugacities, $\gamma_c$, thus increasing the charmonium equilibrium limits (which are proportional to $\gamma_c^2$).
+We illustrate the temperature dependence of the fugacity in our current calculation in Fig.~\ref{fig:fugacity}.